Fudgy One Bowl Brownies (Better Than Box Mix)

 Bake for 30–36 minutes, or until the edges are set and the center still looks slightly soft.

-A toothpick inserted in the center should come out with moist fudgy crumbs, not clean.
+A toothpick inserted in the center should still have a fudgy texture.

 Step 5 — Cool Before Slicing

-Let brownies cool completely before slicing for the fudgiest texture.
+Let brownies cool to room temperature completely before slicing for the fudgiest texture.

 For extra clean cuts, chill the brownies for 30 minutes before cutting.Instructions